 Chances are you'll be much better off asking to pay your bills separately, and scouting out a great deal using our student bills comparisons.
 Once you've done that, check out our tips to help you save on your energy bills.
 You'll be absolutely rolling in it.

 Look at properties further away from your uni

 Houses that are closer to uni are usually more expensive.
 That's just a fact, unfortunately.
-However, if you're a ‘glass half full' kinda person, you can just as easily flip that round – houses that are further away from uni are usually cheaper!
+However, if you're a 'glass half full' kinda person, you can just as easily flip that around – houses that are further away from uni are usually cheaper!

 If the transport links around your uni are up to scratch (and not too pricey), look for properties a little further out.
 And even if the transport links near a particular property aren't great, see if the nearest bus stop or train station is within walking distance (perfect for the sedentary student lifestyle).

 Or, if you're a keen cyclist, why not just ride into uni each day?